databendlabs/databend/docs/doc/11-integrations/30-access-tool/00-mysql.md

 - `default@127.0.0.1`
 - `default@localhost`

 For safety purposes, you can set or update passwords for these accounts with the [ALTER USER](../../14-sql-commands/00-ddl/30-user/03-user-alter-user.md) command.
-See [Example: Connect from MySQL Workbench](#example-connect-from-mysql-workbench).
+See [Example 1: Connect from MySQL Workbench](#example-1-connect-from-mysql-workbench).

 ## Example 1: Connect from MySQL Workbench